Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Threats to Validity

 \subsection{External validity}

 External validity refers to the extent to which the findings of this SLR can be generalized to other contexts beyond the studies reviewed.
 A primary threat to external validity in this research is the limited generalizability of the results due to the scope of the reviewed datasets.
-All of the studies included in this review rely on open-source projects, which may not fully capture the complexities or constraints faced in proprietary or large-scale industrial environments.
+All studies included in this review rely on open-source projects, which may not fully capture the complexities or constraints encountered in proprietary or large-scale industrial environments.

 Open-source datasets often have characteristics, such as well-documented codebases or community-driven development practices, that differ significantly from proprietary software projects, which may involve stricter deadlines, unique domain requirements, or higher security and compliance constraints.
 As a result, some of the trends and findings related to SATD detection may not extend to these more complex and regulated environments.
-For example, the performance of machine learning or deep learning models, which may perform well on open-source datasets, could degrade when applied to more diverse or proprietary datasets with varying development practices.
+For example, the performance of ML or DL models, which may perform well on open-source datasets, could degrade when applied to more diverse or proprietary datasets with varying development practices.

+Another potential limitation of this review is that the synthesized results for RQ3 are based exclusively on within-project evaluations (e.g., k-fold cross-validation or random splits on the same project).
+While this choice ensures comparability across studies, it may overestimate performance relative to cross-project or out-of-distribution evaluations, which better reflect real-world deployment scenarios.
+Some primary studies did report cross-project results, but these were not included in our synthesis.
+Therefore, the performance metrics presented in this review should be interpreted with caution, as they represent results under controlled within-project settings rather than true generalizability across projects.